Volunteering with Highland Communities Credit Union

 Highland Communities Credit Union is a not for profit, community cooperative, run by its members for its members.

-Similar to banks, it provides a Savings and Loans service with a built in Life Insurance Policy.
-It differs from banks in that, all profit made on interest from loans is paid directly back into the Credit Union and no shareholders are rewarded.
+Similar to banks, Credit Unions provide a Savings and Loans service with a built in Life Insurance Policy.
+It differs from a bank, in that all profit made on interest from loans is paid directly back into the Credit Union and no shareholders are rewarded.
 There are no large bonuses paid out and no risky investments.

 Lochaber’s Talking Newspaper for the Visually Impaired is looking for Volunteers.

-If you fancy joining our team or if you want more information about the Admin position any of the other jobs please get in touch – Heather tel: 01397 702 240 or email: firstname.lastname@example.org
+If you fancy joining our team or if you want more information about the admin position any of the other jobs please get in touch with Heather; tel: 01397 702240 or email: firstname.lastname@example.org

 Ewen’s Room – Helpline and/or Telephone Befriending Volunteer